dandyrow/ansible-role-zabbix-agent/README.md

 Variables listed below used to configure the Zabbix agent alongside default value, see `default/main.yml`.
 For more detail on these values see the Zabbix documentation [here](https://www.zabbix.com/documentation/current/en/manual/appendix/config/zabbix_agentd):

+`zbx_dir: /etc/zabbix` - Change to the directory where Zabbix conf file is located.

 `zbx_version: "6.2"` - Change to desired version of Zabbix agent to install.
 Used in `zabbix_repo` role to install corresponding repository to version of Zabbix to install.

 `zbx_agent_server: "127.0.0.1"` - The IP address(s) and/or DNS name(s) of the Zabbix server or proxy which should passively monitor this agent.